‘Coaching for Safety’ with Michael Emery

 Now I think you know some practitioners would find that quite surprising that if you can’t actually quote the regulation or what it says in the A Cup.
 Then some people would wonder whether they had a role at all.
 But you know as coaches you can facilitate and drive that conversation even with no technical knowledge.

-Richard: It’s funny even when [14:35 inaudible] to talk about that. because there’s something I wanted to mention to you that I heard recently in a conversation about coaching and they were mentioning about everyone having an advice monster and our intuitive reaction to being asked the question we want to give advice, of course it is inherent in a lot of our rules that we are an adviser or someone who should be giving advice as you were just saying.
+Richard: It’s funny even when [14:35 inaudible] to talk about that. because there’s something I wanted to mention to you that I heard recently in a conversation about coaching for safety and they were mentioning about everyone having an advice monster and our intuitive reaction to being asked the question we want to give advice, of course it is inherent in a lot of our rules that we are an adviser or someone who should be giving advice as you were just saying.
 It’s that a big hurdle for us as a profession to overcome to actually then trying and hold off on giving advice?

 Michael: Well I think for the profession I think a lot of professions have that tendency.
 You know because you’re as the subject matter expert.
 But I mean the same is probably true in quality and other things and obviously you know we’re generalizing greatly here and every individual is different.
 So I think I think it’s true to say that some people have developed habits which are sometimes unhelpful and you know some habits are pretty difficult to kick and so some people find it more difficult to break those old habits and develop new habits.
 But I’m not sure whether it’s any truer of the safety profession than of other professions really.
 I think it just varies from individual to individual.